05607iwp8th/OregonTrailRepo/README.md

-# OT-SD
+# OT Repository(A place where code is shared)

-Hello Fellow Coders!
-Feel free to upload ANY code or text files!
+This is a public repository so anyone can commit new files!